COLLECT subqueriesIntroduced in 5.6

 An outside scope variable is shadowed when a newly introduced variable within the inner scope is defined with the same variable.

-In the example below, the outer variable name
+In the example below, the outer variable name is shadowed and will therefore throw an error.

 WITH 'Peter' as name